Education is the point at which we decide whether we love the world enough to assume responsibility for it.

-American University's Center for Social Media focuses on social documentaries for civil society and democracy, and on the public media environment that supports them.
+Center for Social Media at American University's Center for Social Media focuses on social documentaries for civil society and democracy, and on the public media environment that supports them.

-Common Sense Media provides reviews and information to help parents and children assess and evaluate films, TV shows, videogames and online content.
+Common Sense Media provides reviews and information to help parents and children assess and evaluate films, TV shows, videogames and online content

-The Media Education Foundation produces valuable media literacy videos and study guides.
+Media Education Foundation produces valuable media literacy videos and study guides.

-A huge collection of media literacy resources and curriculum materials for K12 educators, collected by media literacy educator Frank Baker.
+Media Literacy Clearinghouse is a huge collection of media literacy resources and curriculum materials for K12 educators, collected by media literacy educator Frank Baker.

-A university-community partnership offering high quality curriculum materials and staff development for K-12 educators in all the content areas.
+Project Look Sharp offers high quality curriculum materials and staff development for K-12 educators in all the content areas.

 Art Sanctuary uses the power of black art to transform individuals, unite groups of people, and enrich, and draw inspiration from the inner city.